December 30, 2024

 In particular, the question arises as to how a small warming of 0.8°C can lead to a warming of 4.5°C through feedback without the system getting completely out of control?

-By far the most important feedback in this context is water vapor feedback.
-That is why we want to take a closer look at it here.
+By far the most important feedback in this context is the water vapor feedback.

 How does water vapor feedback work?